What to Expect When You Arrive

 From the parking lot, enter our sidewalk at the end of the building and look for this sign to guide you to the entrance:

 Upon entering the building, you will be greeted by one of our volunteer Greeters and offered a name tag and a folder of information about our congregation.
-Families with children will meet the R.E.
+Families with children can request to meet the R.E.
 Greeter to learn more about our programs for children and teens.

 Our services start promptly at 11:00am and end between 12:00 and 12:15pm.
 Seating is in a semi-circle so people can see each other during our cherished time together.
 We encourage families to sit together.
-There are “Fidget Bags” located in a large basket by the door of the Sanctuary.
-These contain quiet manipulative materials for those people of all ages who tend to listen better when they have tactile activities to occupy their hands.
+There is an “Intention Table” located to the left as you enter the Sanctuary.
+There you will find quiet manipulative materials and activities related to the content of the service for those people of all ages who tend to listen better when they have tactile activities to occupy their hands.
+We ask parents to remain with their children if they choose to sit at this table, or you can opt to bring materials with you to another seat in the Sanctuary.

 What to Wear?